The Palace Restaurant and Saloon: History

 In 1867, three years after the founding of the city, D.C.
 Thorne purchased the lot on which the saloon would later be built.
 In 1877, Thorne built the saloon and named it The Palace Saloon; it was one of over forty bars which stood next to one another on Whiskey Row in Prescott.
 Over the course of its history it has seen such famous patrons as Wyatt Earp, Virgil Earp, Doc Holliday (in the 1870s before they headed south to Tombstone), and Steve McQueen.
 During his time in Prescott before leaving for Tombstone, Wyatt Earp was involved in several gunfights behind the saloon, killing two men.
 Holliday also killed a man in the saloon during a knife fight.
-Thorne owned the property until it was destroyed in a fire in 1883, after which the property was sold to Robert Brow, who rebuilt the saloon, with innovations intended to make the structure less prone to fire, including a stone foundation and an iron roof.
+Thorne owned the property until it was destroyed in a fire in 1883, after which it was sold to Robert Brow, who rebuilt the saloon, with innovations intended to make the structure less prone to fire, including a stone foundation and an iron roof.
 When it re-opened in 1884 it had the new hand-carved Brunswick bar, several chandeliers, three gaming tables and two club rooms.
 Along with the Cabinet Saloon next door, The Palace was considered the finest saloon in Arizona.

-The saloon was the scene of other violence as well, including the beating death of a sometimes prostitute named Jennie Clark, by her boyfriend Fred Glover.
+The saloon was the scene of other violence including the beating death of a sometime prostitute named Jennie Clark, by her boyfriend Fred Glover.
 Jennie's real name was Nellie Coyle, and on a night in late August 1884, she and Glover got into a fight at the saloon.
 During the course of the scuffle, she was knocked down several times, and may have been kicked while on the floor.
 She died of her injuries that night.
 Glover was tried and convicted of first degree murder, and sentenced to hang.
 Prior to his execution, Governor Frederick Tritle commuted the sentence to life in prison, which was further reduced in 1889 by the next governor, Oakes Murphy, and Glover was released from prison the following year.